Creator

 tuningfork

-A sampler benchmark built on the garden of forking paths: the branches that fail aren't waste, they're knowledge.
-Failure path as knowledge.
+A sampler benchmark built around the garden of forking paths.
+It records the branches that fail, because the failure path is knowledge too.

 Work

-Less a portfolio than a map of what I'm pulling on right now, and the questions underneath it.
-Most of it is built in the open; if a thread interests you, come build.
+Less a portfolio than a map of the threads I'm pulling on right now, and the questions underneath them.
+Most of the work happens in the open.
+If a thread interests you, come build.

-Could LLMs generate real knowledge?
-Yes, but there's an even lower-hanging fruit: explaining and correcting one surfaces your own tacit knowledge.
+Can LLMs generate real knowledge?
+Yes.
+But explaining something to an agent, then correcting its answer, also surfaces your own tacit knowledge.
 Working with an agent is a form of teaching, and teaching is how you find out what you actually know.
-I'm building and writing to test that in public.
+I'm building and writing in public to test that.

 Creator

-A sampler benchmark built on the garden of forking paths: the branches that fail aren't waste, they're knowledge.
-Failure path as knowledge.
+A sampler benchmark built around the garden of forking paths.
+It records the branches that fail, because the failure path is knowledge too.

 Creator

-A disciplined multi-agent workflow for developing the BlackJAX ecosystem: roles plus a worklog of threads, decisions, and lessons as a knowledge substrate.
+A disciplined multi-agent workflow for developing the BlackJAX ecosystem: explicit roles, plus a worklog that keeps the threads, decisions, and lessons agents would otherwise lose.

 Creator